4gra/launchpad.py/README.md

 A [Novation Launchpad][1] control suite for [Python][2].

-4gra fork README
+[4gra fork][51] README
 ================

-My ([4gra][51]) fork adds a few features for my own user, but those who happen across this fork should probably go to the source unless they particularly want...
+This fork adds a few features for my own user, but those who happen across this fork should probably go to the source unless they particularly want...

    * Some new features:
       - `LaunchpadPlease`, a `with`-supporting class loader for Launchpad code